How to Keep Sheets On An Air Mattress

 Summary

-Ideally, you’ll be able to use products that you already have at home when dressing your air mattress.
-The biggest indicator to look for are the dimensions, which we covered (here).
+Ideally, you can use your home products when dressing your air mattress.
+The biggest indicator to look for is the dimensions we covered (here).

-While the process for applying the sheets is the same, it’s quite clear that air mattresses are far more slippery than a standard mattress.
-This is the number one cause for frustration when dressing one.
-Thankfully, with a little proper technique and aid from tools like sheet straps, you’ll be able to avoid any hassle.
+While the process for applying the sheets is the same, it’s quite clear that air mattresses are far more slippery than a standard mattresses.